 Mr. Rodriguez is a 1998 graduate of the University of Southern California (Mc Nair Scholar) with degrees in both Chicano/Latino Studies and African American Studies.
 While attending USC, he lived in Zimbabwe studying African spiritual traditions, colonialism and Neoliberalism.
-Mr. Rodriguez (Ifaseye Shangodayo Adesanya) is an initiated Omo Awo (Priest) and initiated priest of Shango in the Yoruba religion in Nigeria, a traditional African religion; his initiated name is Ifaseye Shangodayo Adesanya.
-He is of Chumash and Mexican ancestry and is a private wellness consultant, motivational speaker and mentor with youth and adults at numerous government agencies and non-profit and grass roots organizations in Los Angeles, Fidel credits his loving mother and sister for their support and for setting positive and gritty life examples to strive towards and gives gratitude for the past and current guidance and mentorship by Mr. Bill Jackson (R.I.P), Mr. Tony Jackson, Mr. Luis Rodriguez and most significantly, Babalawo Fasegun Falokun.
+Mr. Rodriguez (Ifaseye Shangodayo Adesanya) is an initiated Omo Awo (Priest) and initiated Priest of Shango in the Yoruba religion in Nigeria, a traditional African religion; his initiated name is Ifaseye Shangodayo Adesanya.
+He is of Chumash and Mexican ancestry and is a private wellness consultant, motivational speaker and mentor with youth and adults at numerous government agencies and non-profit and grass roots organizations in Los Angeles, Fidel credits his loving mother and sister for their support and for setting positive and gritty life examples to strive towards and gives gratitude for the past and current guidance and mentorship by Mr. Bill Jackson (R.I.P), Mr. Tony Jackson, Mr. Luis Rodriguez, Mrs. Dominque DiPrima and most significantly, Babalawo Fasegun Falokun.
 Mr. Rodriguez is a private wellness consultant, motivational speaker and life coach to youth and adults, numerous government agencies and non-profit organizations, but his most important work is the raising of his three children.